Microchip-MPLAB-Harmony/gfx_apps_sam_d5x_e5x/apps/legato_flash/firmware/legato_fl_e54_cult_cpro_parallel.X/readme.md

 ![](../../../../docs/html/legato_fl_e54_cult_cpro_parallel_pg.png)

+To create a duplicate project configuration, use the MHC import function to import this application's MHC configuration in "legato_flash\firmware\src\config\ili9488_rgb565_e54_cult_parallel\ili9488_rgb565_e54_cult_parallel.mhc".

+Alternatively, here is the step-by-step guide to creating the project configuration.

-Adding the **SAM E54 Curiosity Ultra BSP** and **Legato Graphics w/ MXT Curiosity Pro Display** Graphics Template component into the project graph.
+Add the **SAM E54 Curiosity Ultra BSP** and **Legato Graphics w/ MXT Curiosity Pro Display** Graphics Template component into the project graph.

 This will automatically add the components needed for a graphics project and resolve their dependencies.
 It will also configure the pins needed to drive the external peripherals like the display and the touch controller.